 - We formulate the Service-Handoff Intra-edge Path Planning Problem (SHIP3) optimally as a Constrained Shortest Path (CSP) problem, considering the time requirements of users and the energy constraints of BSs for transferring VMs/containers. - We propose an Online Service Handoff Mechanism (OSHM) using mechanism design to solve SHIP3 efficiently in an online setting.
 OSHM consists of a path planning algorithm and a payment determination function.
 OSHM performs service handoffs in real-time. - Our proposed path planning solution is based on label correction.
-It improves the satisfaction ratio of mobile users by meeting their time requirements for the service handoff, and it increases the energy efficiency of BSs by considering their energy limitations for the service handoffs. - A novel payment function using a marginal cost principle is proposed to charge users based on their assigned paths for the service handoffs. - We provide a theoretical analysis of the properties of our proposed mechanism including: truthfulness and weakly budget balance. - 1.
-For readability, we will refer to a user as "he".
+It improves the satisfaction ratio of mobile users by meeting their time requirements for the service handoff, and it increases the energy efficiency of BSs by considering their energy limitations for the service handoffs.

-• We provide a comprehensive assessment through extensive performance analysis experiments.
+- A novel payment function using a marginal cost principle is proposed to charge users based on their assigned paths for the service handoffs. - We provide a theoretical analysis of the properties of our proposed mechanism including: truthfulness and weakly budget balance. - We provide a comprehensive assessment through extensive performance analysis experiments.